-- The County's net assets increased as a result of this year's operations.
-Net assets of our governmental activities increased, before a change in accounting estimate, by \$325,829, or 2.42%.
-Beginning net assets were restated decreasing net assets by \$469,352, as discussed in the notes to these financial statements.
-The County does not have any business-type activities. - During the year, the County generated tax and other revenues of \$325,829 more than the \$16.795 million of its primary governmental program expenses.
-For comparison, last year revenues exceeded expenses by \$289,739. - The total cost of the County's programs increase by \$732,000 from the preceding year (an increase of 4.6%). - The millage rate remained at 8.3226 mills, the same rate since 2007 but due to a small increase in the overall taxable value for the County, the Board lowered the millage rate for the 2012-2013 fiscal year to the rollback rate of 8.3119. - There has been significant activity with regard to economic development in Jefferson County.
+- The County's net position increased as a result of this year's operations.
+Net position of our governmental activities increased by \$249,004, or 1.72%.
+The County does not have any business-type activities. - During the year, the County generated tax and other revenues of \$249,004 more than the \$15.742 million of its primary governmental program expenses.
+For comparison, last year revenues exceeded expenses by \$325,829. - The total cost of the County's programs decreased by \$91,861 from the preceding year (a decrease of 0.55%). - The millage rate remained at 8.3119 mills. - There has been significant activity with regard to economic development in Jefferson County.
 In October 2012, the County purchased 26 acres adjacent to the Jefferson County Industrial Park in order to expand for future growth.
-The County gave 10 acres to Harrell Nut Company in an effort to attract the establishment of their pecan processing operations in the County and provide 50-80 jobs.
+The County gave 10 acres to Harrell Nut Company in an effort to attract the establishment of their pecan processing operations in the County.
+Harrell Nut Company opened for business in May 2014 and is at 70% capacity with 35 new employees.
 In addition, the County committed to borrowing \$800,000 to construct a warehouse for American Hunter, an internet distribution company located at the Industrial Park.
-Also, Tractor Supply Company has committed to opening a store on US-19 and anticipates employing approximately 20 people.
+Ground should be broken on this project in the fall of 2014.
+Also, Tractor Supply Company and Family Dollar have opened new stores in Monticello in 2013 and 2014 respectively. - In November 2012, the Board approved a Series 2012 Gas Tax Revenue Bond in the amount of \$4,615,000.
+The approved bond proceeds will go towards improving / paving approximately 40 miles of County-maintained roads.
+The Bond will be repaid over a 20 year term with annual payments of approximately \$300,000.
+These funds will come from 5th and 6th cent gasoline taxes.
+Currently, the work program is 75% complete and should be finalized by the end of FY 2014-2015.